tazrash/watch-catalogue/README.md

 ]'

+5. Junit Test Case: can be executed by WatchCatalougeApplicationTests.class

 =========================================================================================================================

 we have created a simple spring boot application in which we have used HsqlDB, java8 features junit test case execution in order to deliver watch catalouge project.